pepubear/blog-portfolio/src/content/post/home-lab/index.md

 The solution worked well and allowed some of my classmates to collaborate with some networking projects hosted on my Proxmox Virtual Environment as well!

-### TrueNAS File Sharing
+### TrueNAS

 Thinking of a Network Attached Storage solution was pretty simple.
 TrueNAS (formerly FreeNAS) was simply the best and easiest solution to implement in my environment.
-Their open-source and highly documentated nature made it a great first project.
+Their open-source and highly documented nature made it a great first project.

 Videos from [Lawrence Systems](https://www.youtube.com/@LAWRENCESYSTEMS) proved to be infinitely helpful in the journey through TrueNAS administration/ configuration.
 However, choosing the correct NAS Operating System within the TrueNAS platform had to be made.

-There are multiple verison of TrueNAS such as [Truenas Scale](https://www.truenas.com/truenas-scale/), and [TrueNAS Enterprise](https://www.truenas.com/truenas-enterprise/).
+There are multiple version of TrueNAS such as [Truenas Scale](https://www.truenas.com/truenas-scale/), and [TrueNAS Enterprise](https://www.truenas.com/truenas-enterprise/).
 I have worked with Scale in the past especially when testing it in our Cybersecurity Program's [Environment](https://pepsec.com/posts/senior-network/).
 But to be specific, I utilized [TrueNAS Core](https://www.truenas.com/download-truenas-core/) for my primary Operating System hosted on my Proxmox Hypervisor.

-**Virtual Machine Specifications:**
+#### **Specifications**

 - 2 CPU Cores, x86-64-v2-AES
 - 16GB RAM
 - 32G Host OS Storage, scsi0
 - 2TB Attached Hard Drive Storage, scsi1

-#### SMB Sharing
+#### **SMB Sharing**

 I primarily use the SMB share service in my TrueNAS environment due to it's ease of use and decent reliability.
 Also utilizing SMB for my Proxmox ISO storage in the process, which allows expandability in my environment.

-**Configured SMB Shares:**
+**Configured SMB Shares**

 - MP4, MOV, Movie Vault
 - Critical File Backups